 CARbetocin Efficacy and Safety Study in PWS

 Intranasal carbetocin is similar to the naturally-occurring hormone oxytocin, but with greater selectivity for the effect of interest – stimulation of oxytocin receptors.
 These receptors are involved in the regulation of both social-emotional and feeding behaviors.

 About the study

-This is a Phase 3 randomized, double-blind study with an 8-week, placebo-controlled period designed to test the effectiveness, safety, and tolerability of LV-101 in participants with PWS.
+This was a Phase 3 randomized, double-blind study with an 8-week, placebo-controlled period designed to test the effectiveness, safety, and tolerability of investigational LV-101 in participants with PWS.

-Effectiveness will be measured using both caregiver-reported and clinician-reported measures of hyperphagia (extreme hunger), obsessive and compulsive behaviors, and anxiety.
-Safety and tolerability will be measured by adverse events, laboratory tests, and physical exams.
+Effectiveness was measured using both caregiver-reported and clinician-reported measures of hyperphagia (extreme hunger), obsessive and compulsive behaviors, and anxiety.
+Safety and tolerability was measured by adverse events, laboratory tests, and physical exams.

-All participants will receive active treatment with LV-101 after the 8-week placebo-controlled period, during a long-term follow-up period of 56 weeks.
-At Week 8, participants who were randomized to placebo in the placebo-controlled period will be randomized to one of the two LV-101 doses, administered three times per day before meals.
+All participants received active treatment with LV-101 after the 8-week placebo-controlled period, during a long-term follow-up period of 56 weeks.
+At Week 8, participants who were randomized to placebo in the placebo-controlled period were randomized to one of the two LV-101 doses, administered three times per day before meals.

 For more information about the CARE-PWS study, please view the trial listing at: NCT03649477